CHRISTIAN COMMUNITY SERVICE CENTER (CCSC)

 What Is It?: A nonprofit organization that serves “the poor, hungry, disabled, and otherwise needy while respecting their religious, ethnic, or cultural differences. ”

 Help Needed: Volunteers help CCSC provide food, clothing, school supplies, and Christmas gifts to its low-income clients.
+Contact organization for changes due to COVID-19.

 Minimum Age to Volunteer: 11-15 year olds may volunteer for some activities with an adult.
 Volunteers must be in high school to volunteer independently.